medcomdk/dk-medcom-document/input/pagecontent/index.md

 A Bundle resource defined to be of the type 'document'.
 All profiles included in a message shall be referenced from the entry element in the profile, with a Composition as the first resource.

 __Note:__ Be aware that entries in a document in general are unordered.
-Recipients of a message cannot assume any sequences of profiles.

 ##### MedComDocumentCompostition

+When the Bundle is of the type 'document', the Composition resource must be the first resource.
+The Composition resource creates the structure for the document and references the relevant clinical information.

 ##### MedComDocumentOrganization